MatejSloboda/Dijkstra_map_for_Godot/DOCUMENTATION.md

 Second argument is a [`Dictionary`][2], specifying optional arguments.
 Possibilities:

-*   `"input is destination"`->`bool`: if true treats the `origin` as the destination (matters only if connections are not bidirectionally symmetric).
+*   `"input_is_destination"`->`bool`: if true treats the `origin` as the destination (matters only if connections are not bidirectionally symmetric).
 Default value: `false`
-*    `"maximum cost"`->`float`: Specifies maximum cost.
+*    `"maximum_cost"`->`float`: Specifies maximum cost.
 Once all shortest paths no longer than maximum cost are found, algorithm terminates.
 All points with cost bigger than this are treated as inaccessible.
 This can be used to save CPU cycles, when only a close neighbourhood of a point is desired for result.
 Default value: `INFINITY`
-*    `"initial costs"`->[`PoolRealArray`][4] or [`Array`][5]: Specifies initial costs for given origins.
+*    `"initial_costs"`->[`PoolRealArray`][4] or [`Array`][5]: Specifies initial costs for given origins.
 Values are paired with corresponding indices in the `origin` argument.
 Can be used to weigh the origins with a preference.
 By default, initial cost is `0.0`.
-*    `"terrain weights"`->[`Dictionary`][2]: Specifies weights for terrain types.
+*    `"terrain_weights"`->[`Dictionary`][2]: Specifies weights for terrain types.
 Keys are terrain type IDs and values weights as floats.
-Unspecified values are assumed to be `1.0` by default.
+Unspecified values are assumed to be `INF` by default.
-*    `"termination points"`->`int`,[`Array`][5], or [`PoolIntArray`][3]: Specifies one or more termination points.
+*    `"termination_points"`->`int`,[`Array`][5], or [`PoolIntArray`][3]: Specifies one or more termination points.
 The algorithm terminates once it encounters any of these points.
 All points with paths longer than the path towards termination point are treated as inaccessible.
 This can be used to save CPU cycles, when both origins and possible destinations are known.
 By default, there are no termination points.
 ___

 # Methods for accessing results